AlbertoFdzM/express-implhandler/README.md

 Simple express method implementation script to catch error code 501

-This script is useful if you'r developing an API with express or you'd like to set a default 501 response for your actual server endpoints.
+This script is useful if you'r developing an API with express or you'd like to set a default 501 error for your actual server endpoints unused verbs.

 ```javascript
 var implHandler = require('express-implhandler');

 implHandler(app);
 ```

 ## Example of use

-Put this inside your API router script just after the 404 error catcher.
+Put this inside your API router script just before the 404 error catcher.

 Root API endpoint (`/api/v1`) router example: